 |Advancements in tool||High||Low||Medium|

-SAS can definitely satisfy all your data science needs but it is not suitable for the long run.
-Companies are now moving fast towards open source programming languages which is easy to access and use.
+It can satisfy all your data science needs but is unsuitable for the long run.
+Companies are moving fast towards open-source programming languages that are easy to access and use.

-SAS being restrictive and closed tool it is not preferred much these days.
+This being a restrictive and closed tool, it is not preferred much these days.

-R and Python are open source tools which will help you increase your data science knowledge, learn new technologies and algorithms.
-Knowing about R and Python automatically makes you eligible for data science jobs these days.
+R and Python are open-source tools that will help you increase your data science knowledge and learn new technologies and algorithms.
+Knowing about R and Python automatically makes you eligible for data science jobs.

 The bottom line is there is no obvious winner among the three.
-All the three tools has its own advantages and disadvantages.
-Their strengths make them survive in the market for long run.
+All three tools have their own advantages and disadvantages.
+Their strengths make them survive in the market in the long run.

 It is ultimately the data scientist who has to decide between the languages.
-As a data scientist its upto you to decide which language fits the best for your need.
-You can ask to yourself few questions and decide about that
+As a data scientist, deciding which language fits your need best is up to you.
+You can ask yourself a few questions and decide about that.

-- What type of problems you want to solve?
+- What type of problems do you want to solve?

-- What are the commonly used tools in your field?
+- What are the common tools used in your field?

-- What are the other similar tools available in the market and how does in relate to the commonly used tools?
+- What other similar tools are available in the market, and how does it relate to the commonly used tools?

-The answers to these questions can help you to choose the best tool and go ahead in your career.
+The answers to these questions can help you choose the best tool and advance in your career.

 Learn and become a master of the language.